 It should be no surprise to most that know me that I would choose to write about and analyze Soldiers as I gave 12-years of service in the US Army (and Army National Guard).
 While the military is a prominent symbol in ancient Roman history and even modern movies, little is ever covered about the life of the common soldier.
-In this article I will cover what causes them to be considered “invisible,” what evidence there is, what gaps there are in our knowledge, some information that is known about this group and how we know it, and the significance of the soldier in understanding ancient Rome.
+In this article, I will cover what causes them to be considered “invisible,” what evidence there is, what gaps there are in our knowledge, some information that is known about this group and how we know it, and the significance of the soldier in understanding ancient Rome.

 Soldiers are thought of as an invisible group for several reasons.
-First off, there exists hardly any record noting an individual soldier; instead they appear in mass, usually referred to as “the Army” or “the Legion”.
+First off, there exists hardly any record noting an individual soldier; instead, they appear in mass, usually referred to as “the Army” or “the Legion”.
 Any exceptions to this would be due to exceptional service and in “semi-fictionalized situations”.
 Secondly, the common soldier was seen as a tool to be used by the elite.
-Tacitus, like other elitists and pro-elitist historians, saw common soldiers as low born, potentially dangerous, simple minded as they were motivated by basic human instincts, and the dregs of society who failing at all other endeavors entered into service in the Roman Army; secondary to the command level who were of real importance.
-Thirdly, often information was left out about certain events and individual soldiers if it displayed a high ranking officer in negative light.
-We see such an instance when Plutarch applauds Julius Caesar’s ability to win his soldiers, but overlooks the Caesar’s turning a blind eye to misconduct and thus lack of control over the troops or rather specific soldiers.
-Fourthly, like today teamwork was required for success so more often than not common soldiers lost their individuality and for such reasons successes and failures were attributed to the group rather than the individual.
+Tacitus, like other elitists and pro-elitist historians, saw common soldiers as low born, potentially dangerous, simple-minded as they were motivated by basic human instincts, and the dregs of society who failing at all other endeavors entered into service in the Roman Army; secondary to the command level who were of real importance.
+Thirdly, often information was left out about certain events and individual soldiers if it displayed a high-ranking officer in a negative light.
+We see such an instance when Plutarch applauds Julius Caesar’s ability to win his soldiers, but overlooks Caesar’s turning a blind eye to misconduct and thus lack of control over the troops or rather specific soldiers.
+Fourthly, like today teamwork was required for success so more often than not common soldiers lost their individuality and for such reasons, successes and failures were attributed to the group rather than the individual.

-Lastly, even in death soldiers were often invisible.
+Lastly, even in death, the soldiers were often invisible.
 According to Valerie Hope, “The ultimate fate of a soldier killed at Waterloo in 1815 was little different from that of a Roman soldier: both shared anonymous interment in a mass grave.”
 Hope continues by discussing the reasoning behind anonymity with the mass graves.
 Prior to burial the dead would be stripped, cremated, and interred, situation permitting.
 They were stripped as the military needed the equipment, clothing, and weaponry, and would not want to see the bodies burgled by the enemy forces.
 They would have also been concerned with sanitation and stopping the spread of disease for which reasons they would have cremated the bodies.
-For obvious reasons the body could not be returned the soldier’s family.
-If they could afford to family would erect a marker as remembrance, not necessarily where the body lay.
-During peacetime the family would have to pay for the body to be transported otherwise the body would be buried at the location of service.
-The remembrance of a fallen soldier was a private matter as it was the victories and successes that were to be remembered not the means by which someone died, and for the common soldier the remembrance was held sacred in the hearts of his family and friends thus to be forgotten over time and lost to future ages.
+For obvious reasons, the body could not be returned to the soldier’s family.
+If they could afford to the family would erect a marker as remembrance, not necessarily where the body lay.
+During peacetime, the family would have to pay for the body to be transported otherwise the body would be buried at the location of service.
+The remembrance of a fallen soldier was a private matter as it was the victories and successes that were to be remembered not the means by which someone died, and for the common soldier, the remembrance was held sacred in the hearts of his family and friends thus to be forgotten over time and lost to future ages.

 There is not a large variety or quantity of evidence that discusses the common soldier of ancient Rome, but what does exist comes in the form of tombstones, mass grave site discoveries, papyrus manuscripts, historical narratives, military (metal) diplomas (also referred to as citizen certificates), tablets, and codices.
 According to Valerie Hope: